-- □ Why not use CRC? - CRC is commonly used in networking environments - CRC is a fast compression function - However, CRC is not a cryptographic hash function - CRC does not provide 2nd pre-image resistance and collision resistance - CRC is additive - If $x' = x \oplus \Delta$, then $CRC(x') = CRC(x) \oplus CRC(\Delta)$ - CRC is useful for protecting against noisy channels - But not against intentional manipulation
+- □ In networking there are codes for error detection. - □ Cyclic redundacy checks (CRC) - CRC is commonly used in networking environments - CRC is based on binary polynomial division with Input / CRC divisor (divisor depends on CRC variant). - The remainder of the division is the resulting error detection code. - CRC is a fast compression function. - □ Why not use CRC? - CRC is not a cryptographic hash function - CRC does not provide 2nd pre-image resistance and collision resistance - CRC is additive - If $x' = x \oplus \Delta$, then $CRC(x') = CRC(x) \oplus CRC(\Delta)$ - CRC is useful for protecting against noisy channels - But not against intentional manipulation